PoojaB26/GithubTrendingRepos-Flutter/README.md

 *App built for Day 3 of Flutter Study Jam BBSR* <br>

-In this one, we are building a simple application that returns a List of Github Repos by calling [this](https://github.com/huchenme/github-trending-api) API using dart:convert library in Flutter.
+In this one, we are building a simple application that returns a List of Trending Github Repos by calling [this](https://github.com/huchenme/github-trending-api) API.
+The JSON parsing is done using dart:convert library in Flutter.

 ## Screenshot